How to use this page

 E. \(\log_{6}13 = N\)

-Remember the definition of logarithm with base \(b\): \[ \log_{b}(x)\] asks to what number do we raise \(b\) to get \(x\)? so to put this in logarithm form it makes sense to use base 6. and recast the equation \(6^{N}=13\) as \[ \log_{6} 6^{N} = \log_{6} 13\] The logarithm is the inverse of the exponentiation, so we can cancel the \(6\) on the left side to obtain. \[ N = \log_{6} 13.\] Thus the answer is **E.**29 Solve \(\log_{2}(3)=\log_{2}(5x)-\log_{2}(x+1)\)
+Remember the definition of logarithm with base \(b\): \[ \log_{b}(x)\] asks to what number do we raise \(b\) to get \(x\)? so to put this in logarithm form it makes sense to use base 6. and recast the equation \(6^{N}=13\) as \[ \log_{6} 6^{N} = \log_{6} 13\] The logarithm is the inverse of the exponentiation, so we can cancel the \(6\) on the left side to obtain. \[ N = \log_{6} 13.\] So the logarithmic form is \(\log_6(13)=N\).
+In the listed options, this is labeled as choice E.29 Solve \(\log_{2}(3)=\log_{2}(5x)-\log_{2}(x+1)\)

 A. \(x=\tfrac12\) B. \(x=\tfrac14\) C. \(x=\tfrac32\) D. \(x=\tfrac38\)

-Combine logs: \[ \log_{2}(3)=\log_{2}\!\left(\frac{5x}{x+1}\right).\] Exponentiate both sides: \[ 3 = \frac{5x}{x+1}.\] Multiply both sides by \(x+1\): \[ 3(x+1) = 5x.\] Distribute: \[ 3x + 3 = 5x.\] Subtract \(3x\) from both sides: \[ 3 = 5x - 3x\] \[ 3 = 2x.\] Divide both sides by \(2\): \[ x = \frac{3}{2}.\] Thus the answer is \(x=\frac{3}{2}\). **Answer C.**30 Solve for \(t\)
+Combine logs: \[ \log_{2}(3)=\log_{2}\!\left(\frac{5x}{x+1}\right).\] Exponentiate both sides: \[ 3 = \frac{5x}{x+1}.\] Multiply both sides by \(x+1\): \[ 3(x+1) = 5x.\] Distribute: \[ 3x + 3 = 5x.\] Subtract \(3x\) from both sides: \[ 3 = 5x - 3x\] \[ 3 = 2x.\] Divide both sides by \(2\): \[ x = \frac{3}{2}.\] Thus the solution is \(x=\frac{3}{2}\), which matches choice C. **Answer C.**30 Solve for \(t\)

 $$ 140\Bigl(\tfrac12\Bigr)^{t/4} = 350 $$A. \(t = 4\log_{1/2}(5)\)